Population specific resources

 - Changed family dynamics

 Resilience in First Peoples' communities in Port Phillip comes from many aspects of life.
-Supportive connections with family and the community are important.
-But connection to culture and Country also builds resilience and helps heal from past traumas.
-Becoming trauma informed means supporting resilience and strengths in First Peoples and communities.
+Supportive connections with family and community, connection to culture, language and Country.

 - Humour